Learn more about the Quickstrip

 Q: Why might I benefit from this setting?

-Changing the contrast can make the screen easier to read or view, particularly in different lighting situations.
+Changing the contrast can make the screen easier to read or view, for different users and/or in different lighting situations.

-Q: What programs does Read Aloud work with?
+Q: What programs does Chrome Read Aloud work with?

-Q: How do I use Read Aloud in Chrome?
+Q: How do I use Chrome Read Aloud ?

 There are different "Read Aloud" capabilities built into Windows, Word, One Note, Edge, and Excel.